Abstracted-Labs/saturn-sdk/docs/pages/query.md

 console.log("Multisigs for account:", multisigs);
 ```

-### Get the balance of a specific account
+### Get the voting balance of a specific account

-This function returns the balance of a specific account in a multisig.
+This function returns the voting balance of a specific account in a multisig.
 Pass the multisig ID and the address of the account as arguments.

 ```typescript
 const balance = await saturn.getMultisigMemberBalance({